vtexdocs/dev-portal-content/docs/vtex-io/Reference/concepts/vtex-io-documentation-edition-app.md

 |  4.x  | Majors of `vtex.checkout` app, including both 1.x and 2.x versions, declared in the manifest’s dependencies  |
 |  5.x  | [Search apps](https://developers.vtex.com/docs/apps/vtex.search) installed  |

 >⚠️ If you are [migrating from Legacy CMS Portal to Store Framework](https://developers.vtex.com/docs/guides/vtex-io-documentation-migrating-storefront-from-legacy-to-io) or are using the 2.x version and want to update, it is not necessary to install the 5.x version **if your store already has the Search apps installed**.
 You can install 3.x or 4.x versions, depending on your case.
-If you have doubts about which version to set in your store, please [open a ticket](https://help-tickets.vtex.com/smartlink/sso/login/zendesk) to the VTEX Support team.
+If you are not sure which version to set in your store, please [open a ticket](https://help-tickets.vtex.com/smartlink/sso/login/zendesk) to the VTEX Support team.

 If you are interested in creating your own Edition App, please refer to the [Developing an Edition app](#developing-an-edition-app) section.